← Back to work

 • Evangelizing adoption across seven product teams

-The bar I set for myself
+The bar we set

-• A designer should be able to theme a new IP in days, not weeks
+• A designer should be able to theme a new IP in weeks, not months

 • Engineers ship one component, not six variants